 1881 - The Tuskegee Institute opens

-While not the first institution of higher and continuing education for black people in the United States, it was the most well known and has been one of the most renowned HBCUs throughout its existence.
+While not the first institution of higher and continuing education for black people in the United States, it was the most well known and has been one of the most renowned HBCUs throughout its existence, opens a new window.
 Founded by Booker T. Washington as a vocational school, the Tuskegee Institute started out with fewer than fifty students.
 It is now Tuskegee University.

 1883 - Rube Goldberg is born

 A cartoonist by trade, Rube Goldberg is most known for the machines that bear his name.
 Designed with a specific task in mind, these machines are complex and complicated, and continue to be explored, designed and built.